Renkert/CodeIgniter-Fresh/README.md

 #### Advantage:

-1. You can create SEO friendly links without a nesting folder structure, e.g. "http://yourdomain/services/print/design".
+1. You can create SEO friendly links without a nesting folder structure, e.g. `http://yourdomain/services/print/design`.
-	* In this case you only need a Controller in **/app/controllers/pages/** called **Design.php** if you need a controller.
+	* In this case you only need a Controller in `/app/controllers/pages/` called `Design.php` if you need a controller.
-	* Most of the time we use dynamic content, fetched with a database call.
+	* Most of the time we use **dynamic content**, fetched with a database call.
 In this case you don't need a controller.
 Fresh is looking for a slug in our database, if found, page is shown, if not, 404 is shown.

 2. FRESH! is searching for a controller with the name "design.php" in your CatchAll directory.

-**Important**: You can change the CatchAll Controller Name **$route['catch_controller']** in **/app/config/routes** folder.
+**Important**: You can change the CatchAll Controller Name `$route['catch_controller']` in `/app/config/routes` folder.
-If you do so, you have to rename the appropriate foldername in **/app/controllers/** and you have to create an module in folder **/app/modules/** with the same name and a Controller for the Module with the same name.
+If you do so, you have to rename the appropriate foldername in `/app/controllers/` and you have to create an module in folder `/app/modules/` with the same name and a Controller for the Module with the same name.

 ### .htaccess
 The .htaccess file in /public folder is included.
 System is preconfigured for